pjechris/Akane/README.md

 ### Smart component

-Smart component represents a component whose having persistent state throughout renderings:
+Smart component represents a component who has a state defining their rendering:

 - State is represented using `ComponentViewModel`.
 - UI is represented using `ComponentView`.